maximilianone/Tutorials/tutorials/v2-parser-testv2/v2-parser-testv2.md

 ### Identify SAP BTP Cloud Foundry endpoint

-The Cloud Foundry API endpoint is required so that you can log on to your SAP BTP Cloud Foundry space through Cloud Foundry CLI.
+The Cloud Foundry API endpoint is required so  test that you can log on to your SAP BTP Cloud Foundry space through Cloud Foundry CLI.

 1. Go to the [SAP BTP Trial Cockpit](https://cockpit.hanatrial.ondemand.com/cockpit#/home/trial) and choose **Go To Your Trial Account**.